LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ### Step 11: Open the Analytics Builder

-Login to [LiveEngage](https://authentication.liveperson.net/) and click LiveEngage Applications menu at the bottom left of your screen.
+Login to [the Conversational Cloud](https://authentication.liveperson.net/) and click Conversational Cloud Applications menu at the bottom left of your screen.
 Click on Analytics Builder.

 ![](img/EmailConnect_Reporting1.png)